ben-manes/gradle-versions-plugin/README.md

 `prefer` version only breaks a tie, so a plain `implementation("group:name:1.2.3")` is not bounded.

-The bound is not applied in two cases where it settles nothing.
-A candidate no newer than the version in use is not an upgrade, so it stays, and a module whose version already exceeds everything published is still listed on the exceeded row.
-Where the version in use already lies outside the bound, the bound is not applied at all, since a transitive requirement that pushed the version past a platform leaves that platform bounding nothing.
+The bound is not applied in two cases where it makes no difference.
+A candidate no newer than the version in use is not an upgrade, so it stays, and a module at a version above everything published is still listed on the exceeded row.
+Where the version in use already lies outside the bound, the bound is not applied at all: once a transitive requirement has pushed the version past a platform, the platform no longer bounds anything.

 The same bound is readable from a rule.
 The constraint written on a declaration is available as `versionConstraint`, Gradle's